wedgehov/gitops/README.md

 5.  **Bootstrap the Cluster**:
     *   Run the bootstrap command.
 This applies the `root` application, which will then find and deploy all the other applications from the `apps/` directory.
+    *   This command is safe to run multiple times.
+It will first ensure Argo CD is installed/updated from your rendered manifests, and then apply the `root` application.
     ```bash
     just bootstrap
     ```

 6.  **Verify**:
-    *   Open the Argo CD UI.
+    *   Get the initial admin password and log in to the Argo CD UI.
 You should see the `root` application, which will in turn create the `argocd`, `cloudflare-tunnel`, and `todo-app-dev` applications.

 ### Re-bootstrapping and Upgrading Argo CD

 **What happens if I run `just bootstrap` again?**

 It is safe to re-run `just bootstrap`.
 The command uses `kubectl apply`, which is declarative.
-If the `root` application already exists and is unchanged in Git, `kubectl` will do nothing.
-If you have updated `bootstrap/root-app.yaml`, it will apply those changes.
+It will ensure the `argocd` namespace exists, apply the latest rendered manifests for Argo CD itself, and then apply the `root` application.
+If nothing has changed, `kubectl` will report that the resources are unchanged.

 **How do I upgrade Argo CD?**